 Universal Service.
 We are required to provide any service with the same coverage as our existing network.
-According to our license, we are required to provide 4G services within 12 months from the activation approval granted to us in August 2015 by the Ministry of Communications to launch 4G services.
+According to our license, we are required to meet certain coverage requirements for our 3G and 4G services.

 Territory of License.
 In May 2000, we were also granted a license from the Israeli Civil Administration, to provide mobile services to the Israeli populated areas in the West Bank.
 The license is effective until February 1, 2022.
 The provisions of the general license described above, including as to its extension, generally apply to this license, subject to certain modifications.
 We believe that that we will be able to receive an extension to this license upon request.